topheman/d3-react-experiments/README.md

 [![Build Status](https://travis-ci.org/topheman/d3-react-experiments.svg?branch=master)](https://travis-ci.org/topheman/d3-react-experiments)

+**Changes in v2**

+As I explain bellow, there are multiple approaches to handle d3 with React.
+In the v1, I started by integrating 3rd party libraries like [d3act](https://github.com/AnSavvides/d3act) and [victory](https://github.com/FormidableLabs/victory).

+In the v2, I created some React components examples directly based on **plain d3 v4 code**.
+The goal being to expose some examples for both d3 and React users.

+[This is still a work in progress](https://topheman.github.io/d3-react-experiments/#/), more examples / blog posts will come ...

+###React & D3

 [D3 (data driven documents)](http://d3js.org/) is a JavaScript library that helps you build visualisations.
 It is very powerfull (most of the JavaScript datavisualization libraries are based on it).
 It handles the data you pass it and mutates the DOM.

 With [React](https://facebook.github.io/react/index.html), on the other hand, you never access directly the DOM and let it manage the changes as well as the events.